Part Three – The Legacy of Wounded Knee

 Now more and more officers were coming at me with mace, pepper spray, and even a fire extinguisher to spray me and using their shields and sticks, the numbers were just too many.
 They got me down and began beating me till I passed out.
 They kicked in my face repeatedly with their boots, breaking my jaws; leaving their boot prints all over my face.
 They broke my ribs on both sides and damaged my kidneys so much I was bleeding inside.
 I was dragged down the stairs and thrown into the drunk tank where I lay bleeding on the floor till the next day when another supervisor came thru and had me taken to a hospital.
 At the hospital the doctor and staff were told by the guards that inmates had done this to me.

 When the doctor got close to me I reached for his arm and pulled his paper from his hand motioning that I wanted to write.
 He handed me his pen and I wrote the truth – guards did this to me.
 He looked at what I wrote then looked closely at me and nodded his head.
 The doctor stepped away and was gone for some time; then returned with two hospital security officers and a camera.
 He took photos of me, my face and chest, ribs, wrists, hands, back and legs.
-He was talking the whole time he was doing this describing into a microphone everything he saw and had the officers he brought with him witness all this too.
+He was talking the whole time describing into a microphone everything he saw and had the officers he brought in with him to witness all this too.

 He spoke to the guards and told them there was no way inmates could have done these things.
 First it was clear with all the boot prints embedded in my face; no inmates had any shoes on their feet.
 He said he had worked there for years and inmates only wear tiny flip flops or a soft slip-on cotton loafer.
 Second, his exam clearly shows that I had been beaten with round objects striking me all over and whatever that was smashed my nose and broke it and my cheek bone.
 The guards tried to play it off and say they were only repeating what they were told.
 Again they were lying; they were there that day.
 I didn’t forget their faces.
 My eyes were almost swollen shut and gashed open but I could see them.